hingejs/services/README.md

 Used for single page routing.
 Uses HTML 5 history/popstate.

-> Recommended to use in conjunction with web components `route-display` and `route-link`
+> Recommended to use in conjunction with web components `h-route-display` and `h-route-link`

 Demo and sample code: https://hingejs.github.io/services/router.html